-When plants absorb sunlight to produce oxygenshutterstock_153692441 through photosynthesis, the water in their leavesevaporates, requiring the plant to pull water from the ground – which could be trouble for some plants in drought-prone areas.
+When plants absorb sunlight to produce oxygen through photosynthesis, the water in their leavesevaporates, requiring the plant to pull water from the ground – which could be trouble for some plants in drought-prone areas.

 During periods of extreme heat and drought, this process can use all of a plant’s water resources quickly.
 As a result, when the weather is hotter, a natural reaction when gardening is to water the plants.
 Unfortunately, too much of a good thing could be detrimental to the plants.
 If plants are overwatered during the hottest months, it could send mixed signals, encouraging growth at a time when the plant should be conserving resources.
 Sometimes it’s better to put your landscape on a strict water diet to ensure healthy plants and conserve water during the hottest months.